noiserv/system-config4/README.md

 3. Load `populate.sql` -- to populate the database
 4. Load `dataWarehouse.sql` -- to setup the fact analysis database
 5. Load `dataPopulate.sql`  -- to populate the facts

+### Questions & Doubts
+* time has no id.
+Is that supposed to happen?
+* the new restrictions imply changing the populate.
+Is that required?